lindhor/geoportal-server-catalog-wiki/Features.md

-## Geoportal Server Catalog Features

 Following is a list of features for the Geoportal Server Catalog, for feature of Geoportal Server Harvester, please see [Features](https://github.com/Esri/geoportal-server-harvester/wiki/Features):

 **1. Search:**
   * Use of Elasticsearch for cataloging and indexing content
   * Support for Elasticsearch 5.x
+  * Option for geoportal to access password protected Elasticsearch
   * Changed the default Elasticsearch analyzer for the Geoportal index to use an English stemmer

   * A user interface for searching the catalog, viewing map services
   * Configuration options for search facets
   * Enhancements for searching and aggregating by dates and temporal extents
   * Display a spatial aggregation of search result in the search map

   * Ability to specify a default search filter on the url for the Geoportal
-  * Filter search results by Source of origin for metadata files
+  * Filter search results by source of origin for metadata files
-  * Search Widget providing federated search capabilities
+  * Envelope based queries for spatial filter
+  * Search by paleo dates (e.g. geological dates)

+  * "Preview" of map services and shapefiles
+  * Html view of FGDC, ISO and ArcGIS metadata
   * FGDC Service Status Checker integration

+  * geoportal-search CSW and OpenSearch provider
   * Support for CSW 3.0.0 with OpenSearch
+  * Support output formats: CSV, KML, RSS
+  * Initial support for CSW 2.0.2

+  * Search Widget providing federated search capabilities for CSW, Elasticsearch, Geoportal2, ArcGIS Online and Portal for ArcGIS sites

 **2. Metadata Management:**
   * Metadata editor, creating and edit metadata in ArcGIS Metadata, FGDC, ISO 19115 (Data), ISO 19119 (Service), ISO 19115-2 (Imagery and Gridded Data), INSPIRE (Data), INSPIRE (Service), GEMINI (Data), GEMINI (Service)
   * Bulk ownership change
   * Upload metadata records
-  * Delete metadata records
+  * Delete and bulk delete of metadata records
   * Change record ownership
+  * Group based access for metadata
+  * Metadata approval status change
+  * Tags for metadata
+  * Allow administrator to add fields for custom use

 **3. Supported Metadata Formats:**
   * ISO 19115